przelewy24/p24-mobile-lib-ios/README.md

 </dict>
 ```

 For applications in Swift, add file `{PROJECT-NAME}-Bridging-Header.h` to the project.
 In the project bookmark „Build Settings”, field „Objective-C Bridging Header”, enter the access path to the created file  (e.g.  `{PROJECT-NAME}/{PROJECT-NAME}-Bridging-Header.h`).
-WIn the created file enter import to file `P24.h`:
+In the created file enter import to file `P24.h`:

 ```swift
 #import "P24.h"